Linuxpad

 How to Install Docker on Arch Linux: A Step-by-Step Guide

-First, it’s a good practice to update your system to ensure all existing packages are up to date.
-Update with this command:
+We will start the process by updating our system to ensure that all existing packages are up to date with this command:

 sudo pacman -Syu